NOW OPEN!! Here’s what you need to know.

-- According to the state’s guidelines masks are required for staff and highly encouraged for participants.
-As we engage in boxing, in visceral workouts, we cannot understate the importance of this step.
+- According to the state’s guidelines masks are required for staff and we’re going to require them for participants. (including kids) As we engage in boxing, in visceral workouts, we cannot understate the importance of this step.
 The mask as I’m sure you all know do a tremendous amount to protect those around you.
 When you mask up, you’re stating you care about your fellow student’s health and well being, and their families.

 - Classes will be 45-50 minutes during Phase I: The state mandates as a “fitness” facility we MUST clean all equipment and surfaces every hour after each session This window of time we’ll let us prep for the next session.
 We’ll be using all CDC approved cleaning supplies as well as having soaps and sanitation supplies for students.

 - You must use your own equipment, particularly GLOVES as there’s no way for us to clean these items as thoroughly as required.
 You’re welcome to find your own, and we’ll be selling gloves and equipment at 50% off upon reopening to make this as accessible as possible.
 As always you’re welcome to find gear online or any store of your choosing.